Hellboy II: The Golden Army (12A)

 The Troll Market, which has a huge amount of strange looking fantasy creatures and a very small amount are CG characters, is amazing with a huge explosion of colours and it looks stunning.

 Hellboy 2 is a lot cheesier than the first and I thought that certain parts could have been left out and were a bit unnecessary.
-There was about 15 minutes where I actually was really bored and it really surprised me that I felt like that during a Del Toro movie.
+There were about 15 minutes where I actually was really bored and it really surprised me that I felt like that during a Del Toro movie.
 But don’t let that put you off, the rest of the films is great fun.

 I loved the first Hellboy, but I’m still undecided whether this is better than the first.